kshitij-grg/shoesly/README.md

 ## Introduction

 This document provides an overview of the development process, assumptions, challenges, and additional features implemented for the Priority Soft's Flutter Developer Test Project.
 The project aims to build a mobile application for both Android and iOS platforms using Flutter, following the provided Figma design.
-The application integrates with Firebase for data storage, analytics, and computing average review scores, with optional use of Supabase for additional database needs.
+The application integrates with Firebase for data storage.

 ## Project Setup Instructions